opensearch-project/documentation-website/_api-reference/tasks.md

 ### The `resource_stats` object

 The `resource_stats` object is only updated for tasks that support resource tracking.
-These stats are computed based on scheduled thread executions, which includes both threads that have finished working on the task and threads currently working on the task.
-Because the same thread may be scheduled to work on the same task multiple times, each time a given thread is scheduled to work on a given task is considered a single thread execution.
+These stats are computed based on scheduled thread executions, including both threads that have finished working on the task and threads currently working on the task.
+Because the same thread may be scheduled to work on the same task multiple times, each instance of a given thread being scheduled to work on a given task is considered to be a single thread execution.

 The following table lists all response fields in the `resource_stats` object.